ballercat/walt/README.md

 * `i32`, `i64`, `f32`, `f64` - Built in types
 * `void` - is a custom label used to indicate functions which return nothing (because it's easy to parse).
 It's compiled out of the final binary.
 * `module` - reserved for :unicorn: future features
-* `memory` - reserved for :unicorn: future memory declarations and operations
+* `memory`, 'Memory' - reserved for :unicorn: future memory declarations and operations

 All s-expression-syntax words are reserved and can be written directly into `.walt` scripts.